viters/docs/reference/nested-data.md

 other words, for a given endpoint, you can `READ`, **link** and **unlink**, as well as `CREATE` and `UPDATE` items from related collections.

-By default, relational fields store the foreign key of the related item:
+By default, relational fields return the related items' foreign key or array of foreign keys:

 ```json
 {